Home Budget Guide

 Approximate existing floor area affected in m².

-For garage conversion work forming part of a wider refurbishment or extension project.
+For garage conversion work forming part of a wider project.

 2